ekin651/Tableau-Challenge/README.md

 ## Task

 **Design 3 visualizations for each discovered phenomena (4-10 total).
 You may work with a timespan of your choosing.
-Optionally, you may merge multiple datasets from different periods.**
+Optionally, I may merge multiple datasets from different periods.**

-**The following are some questions you may wish to tackle.
-Do not limit yourself to these questions; they are suggestions for a starting point.
+**The following are some questions I may wish to tackle.
+Do not limit myself to these questions; they are suggestions for a starting point.
 Be creative!**
 * Today, what is the peak station in the city for starting a journey?
 E17-Broadway
 * What are the peak start hours in which bikes are used during a day?
 * How effective has gender outreach been in increasing female ridership over the timespan?